 A word about the “virtual games arcade.”
-The actual number of games available was rather small.
+The actual number of games available on this MSC Seaside cruise was rather small.
 There was a pay-to-play air hockey table.
 One payment got you a game until someone scored 7 points.
 First come first served.
 This was not supervised or managed.
 No wait list or time limits.
 Just folks milling about waiting for a turn.
 It was up to guests to work out things that are fair.

 There was also one claw game.
 Two of those games where you try to do something to get a prize like stick a pole through a hole or master some video puzzle.
 And two video racing games – one motorcycle and one car.
 That’s it.
 There is definitely space to fit in a few more games, so perhaps this will expand in the future.

 Also, beware of your children’s cruise bracelets.
 These are used to access your cruise cabin, and adult bracelets can also be used to charge items to your cruise account.
 I was told when we checked in that the kids’ bracelets would not have charge features.
 While this was true for my oldest son, it turns out that my youngest son was able to use his bracelet for several whirls at the claw machine before we realized what was going on.

 8. The MSC Seaside Buffet Earns Special Praise.

 MSC Seaside has two buffets: the large Marketplace Buffet on deck 8, and a smaller buffet with a pizza bar on deck 16 (close to the pool area).
 The Marketplace Buffet was probably the best buffet that I have experienced on a cruise ship.
 And, we had a great experience with the pizza bar as well.